Global airlines say U.S. immigration policy impacts demand

 What Passengers Experience

 Have you ever booked a flight only to worry if your visa will come through?
 You’re not alone.
-This pervasive uncertainty causes many prospective travelers to hesitate or abandon plans altogether, impacting not only personal experiences but also the broader economic ecosystem tied to tourism and international business.
+This pervasive uncertainty causes many prospective travelers to hesitate or abandon plans altogether, impacting not only personal experiences but also the broader economic ecosystem tied to tourism, international business, and cultural exchange.
 For more insights on how immigration policies affect travel, explore our detailed analysis on travel regulations and passenger rights.

 Economic Impact on Global Airlines